Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: Linear-in-means model

 where $y_{ics}$ is student $i$'s 8th-grade cognitive ability in class $c$ school $s$; $N_{cs}$ is the class size of classroom $c$ from school $s$; $z_{jcs}$ is classmate's 6th-grade class rank in class $c$ school $s$; $X_{ics}$ is additional controls for student $i$ such as gender, age, ethnic group, and parents' education; $\theta_s$ is school fixed effects and $\mu_{cs}$ is class random effects.
 We can rewrite linear-in-means model as the $y_{cs} = \beta W_{cs} z_{cs} + X_{cs} \gamma + \theta_s +\mu_{cs} + \epsilon_{ics}$ where

 Linear-in-means model implicitly assumes that all students exert the same amount of peer influence on all their classmates as evidenced by the $W_{cs}$ matrix.
-The structural equation that contains the parameter of interest $\beta$ (i.e. Equation (\ref{second stage equation})) replaces $W_{cs}$ with $\Omega_{cs}$.
-The microfoundation for specification of Equation (\ref{second stage equation}) is the following.
+The structural equation that contains the parameter of interest $\beta$ (i.e. uation (\ref{second stage equation})) replaces $W_{cs}$ with $\Omega_{cs}$.
+The microfoundation for specification of uation (\ref{second stage equation}) is the following.